Universal-Tools-1C-Word-Edition/.github/README.md

-# .github
+# Universal Tools 1С Word Edition
-Universal Tools 1С for managed forms
+Universal Tools 1С Word Edition it's set usefull tools for developers and users of "1C:Enterprise" platform.
-This is freely distributed set of Universal tools: data processors and reports.
-May be useful for for developers and users for development and support.
-Works in ALL types of client applications and in all operating systems supported by the "1C:Enterprise" platform, except for mobile.
+Contains inside data processors and reports that may be useful for development and support Works in ALL types of client applications and in all operating systems supported by the "1C:Enterprise" platform, except for mobile.

-Supported Operation Systems
-Windows x86
-Windows x64
-Linux x64
-Linux x86
-It should work on Mac OS, but has not been tested

 Supported type of client applications
 Thick client managed application